Accepting Your Assistantship

 Background Check

-If the appointment requires a background check to be completed, the Graduate School will initiate a background check invitation via First Advantage/Sterling Solutions for the prospective assistant to complete and a notice with details about the background check process.
+If the appointment requires a background check to be completed, the Graduate School will initiate a background check invitation via S2Verify for the prospective assistant to complete and a notice with details about the background check process.
+The company will send a background check request to your campus email account or your off-campus email account with directions in the email.
+You may complete your background check up to three months prior to the start of your assistantship.
 All official offers for positions that require a background check are contingent upon the student receiving a successful background check.
+Not completing the request will result in a delay of processing your hire and will affect your start date.

 Official Offer and Hire

-After the unofficial hire and the completion of the Graduate Assistantship Contract, there are a few more steps to complete the hire and begin your first day as an NDSU Graduate Assistant.
-This includes accepting the official offer and completing onboarding paperwork.
+After the initial hire and the completion of the Graduate Assistantship Contract, there are a few more steps to complete the hire and begin your first day as an NDSU Graduate Assistant.
+This includes completing an information request and completing onboarding paperwork.

 Official Offer

 After the contract is complete and you, as the prospective assistant, are made aware of your appointment details and responsibilities, the hiring department will submit paperwork to NDSU Human Resources.
-You will then receive an email from NDSU HR with information on how they can formally accept the assistantship as a form of employment at NDSU.
+You will then receive an email from NDSU HR with a request to provide information as part of the final process for new hires.

 Completing the Hire

-As an incoming assistant, you will then need to complete 1-9 and/or 1-20 process for new hires before your first day.
-You will receive an email from i9complete@trackercorp.com with a link to complete Section 1 of the 1-9 online form; Section 2 will be completed in person by HR/Payroll or approved department representative.
-If a student is transferring positions, the additional paperwork is not required.
-Once this step is completed and processed by NDSU HR and Payroll, the student is officially hired as a Graduate Assistant.
+You will then need to complete an I-9 before your first day.
+You will receive an email from i9complete@trackercorp.com with a link to complete Section 1 of the I-9 online form; Section 2 will be completed in person by HR and/or Payroll or approved department representative.
+If a student is transferring positions, additional paperwork is not required.
+Once this step is completed and processed by NDSU HR and Payroll, you are officially hired as a Graduate Assistant.

 For more information on Accepting an Official Offer and Completing I-9 Paperwork, Click Here